NishanthJKumar/NishanthJKumar.github.io/_pages/research.md

 {: style="text-align: center;font-size: 100%"}

 ## Research Areas
 I'm broadly interested in enabling robots to operate robustly in long-horizon, multi-task settings so that they can accomplish tasks like multi-object manipulation, cooking, or even performing household chores.
 To this end, I'm interested in combining classical AI planning and reasoning approaches with modern machine learning techniques.
-My research draws on ideas from reinforcement learning, task and motion planning (TAMP), continual learning, and neurosymbolic AI.
+My research draws on ideas from reinforcement learning, task and motion planning (TAMP), deep learning, and neurosymbolic AI.

 ## Publications